nirtamir2/talks/2025-06-26/src/slides.md

 </div>

 <!--
+[click]
-# Effect helps you to fix your unsafe assumption.
+Effect helps you to fix your unsafe assumption.
 You can write your code in the happy path just like TypeScript, and handle errors later.
 This way you won't have suprises about how do the function failes - and you can handle not only generic errors - but also recover from them.
 -->

 ---